 If your goal is to become a red seal chef, or you have the option to attend a 6 month + full-time culinary institution, then I recommend taking that path.
 For everyone else, taking the Rouxbe course is one of the best things I’ve done.
 Plus, it’s a less expensive habit than learning all about wine!
 You can even use it every day 😉

 Having finished Rouxbe’s Professional Cook Certification, my next plans include taking the Essential Vegan Desserts course, and I have purchased The Professional Chef and Garde Manger, to read.
 I’d also like to take Anova’s sous vide course and a molecular gastronomy course.
 The more interest you have in culinary arts going in to this course, the more you will get out of it, as well, as you’ll be inspired to do additional learning outside of the course.
-I had to create a list or myself of “things to done when I’m done” otherwise I would have become so distracted I wouldn’t have finished!
+I had to create a list or myself of “things to do when I’m done” otherwise I would have become so distracted I wouldn’t have finished!

 Naturally, while doing all of this, I was also increasing my knowledge of wine 😉 I recently received the French Wine Professional designation from Fine Vintage Ltd, watch for a review of that program soon.